pingcap/tidb/docs/design/2019-04-11-indexmerge.md

 Test SQL Form:
 	SELECT * FROM T200 WHERE a < $1 OR b > $2;
 ```
 We load two million rows into `T200` with one to two million sequence for all columns.
-We audit the value of `$1` and `$2` in test sql form to obtain the accurate selectivities.
-The result can be seen in the follow graph:
+We alter the value of `$1` and `$2` in test sql form to obtain the accurate selectivities.
+The result can be seen in the following graph:

 <img alt="DNF 200" src="./imgs/dnf200.png" width="500pt"/>